Article translated by an automatic translation system. Press here for further information.

 Stage from Somport to Jaca

-161 kilometers to delight in the 19th century military fortification
+161 kilometers to delight in the military fortification of the nineteenth century

 Enlarge map